We

 hump"), result in pain, loss of height, reduced lung

-capacity and decreased exercise tolerance.
 But this is only seen when the loss of bone

 density is at its late stages.